highest rainfall in india

 • Stagnant water from heavy rain can breed mosquitoes, spreading diseases like malaria and dengue.

-The impact of high rainfall, especially in regions like Mawsynram and Cherrapunji, which experience the highest rainfall in India, can vary greatly depending on the region, rainfall intensity, and existing infrastructure.
-Good water management and disaster preparedness are key to minimizing the negative effects and making the most of the benefits of heavy rainfall.
+The impact of high rainfall, especially in regions like Mawsynram and Cherrapunji, which experience the highest rainfall in India, can vary greatly depending on the area, rainfall intensity, and existing infrastructure.
+Good water management and disaster preparedness are key to minimizing the negative effects and maximizing the benefits of heavy rainfall.

 Protecting and Preserving Rainfall Regions